harishravi121/arduino/README.md

 LCD fun and teach might be most fun!

-Auto problems display in scientific calculators based on a button like LCDFunandteach would be a great sale including integrands exponents etc.
+Auto problems display in scientific calculators or brick game consoles based on a button like LCDFunandteach would be a great sale including integrands exponents etc.

 https://www.youtube.com/shorts/bqHzd04WzZw